 Subsequently, he earned a Master of Professional Studies from NYU’s Interactive Telecommunications Program where he developed and built physical computing interfaces, large-scale visualizations, and experimental mobile apps.
 Before joining ESI, Morgen ran his own multidisciplinary firm doing work that spanned both physical and virtual environments, with the primary goal of integrating human-computer interfaces into architecture.

-Jessica oversees the department at ESI that articulates the vision for new projects and develops the content, educational and experiential goals, and scripting for all related exhibits, media, and interactives.
+Jessica oversees the discipline at ESI that articulates the vision for new projects and develops the content, educational and experiential goals, and scripting for all related exhibits, media, and interactives.
 She leads a solid team of Content Designers, all adept at deep-level research, crafting meaningful stories that appeal to diverse audiences, and developing communication strategies that bring the stories to life in fresh, highly engaging ways.

 She has 10 years of experience creating multiplayer and individualized games and apps for a wide range of educational, corporate, and independent organizations, including LEGO, McGraw-Hill, Nickelodeon, Scholastic and SMASHWORX.

 With a B.F.A. in Creative Writing from Roger Williams University and an M.F.A. in Theatre and Communication Arts from the University of New Orleans, Jessica is skilled at a variety of communication strategies.
 She ensures players are engaged with the content, as well as with each other.
 In short, Jessica brings the fun.

 As Executive Producer, Cara Buckley oversees the media production department.
 She works with the design team on projects from concept to completion and manages all budgeting, production planning and technical operations for the various types of media content that ESI’s projects include.

 Cara graduated from the University of California, Santa Cruz, with a degree in Film Production and Digital Media.
 Prior to joining ESI Design, she was Executive Producer of the New York location of the worldwide visual effects company, Method Studios, where she oversaw film and commercial production.
 Additionally, Cara has worked for Click 3X, RhinoFX, and Spontaneous.
 Her wide range of experience encompasses all aspects of media production and client types.
 Film studios, television networks and advertising agencies have all benefited from her expertise.